The DL

 August: 11th 6-7pm: Tales of the Female Nomad - Rita Golden Gelman, non-fiction account of the adventures seen and experienced by the modern day nomad.
 She is a woman filled with passion for people and who is from the world, and one with the experience of change.
 A great read, always one that I recommend.

-Sept: (We are meeting the first Thursday this month - Sept 1st) Half A Life, Darren Strauss, spare memoir starts with confessiont: "Half my life ago, I killed a girl."
+Sept: (Half A Life, Darren Strauss, spare memoir starts with confessiont: "Half my life ago, I killed a girl."
 "Although the accident was what insurers call a "no fault fatality," the moment Strauss' car struck and killed his classmate, his life was understandably changed forever.

 October 20th: The Last Time They Met, Anita Shreve, From the last time Linda and Thomas meet, at a charmless hotel in a distant city, to the moment, thirty-five years earlier, when a chance encounter on a rocky beach binds them fatefully together, this hypnotically compelling novel unfolds a tale of intense passion, drama, and suspense.